-If you are considering obtaining or dissolving a common law marriage in Texas, contact Austin common law marriage attorney Abraham Kant to help navigate the complexities of the law.
+If you are considering obtaining or dissolving a common law marriage in Texas, contact us.
+Our Austin common law marriage attorney Abraham Kant can help navigate the complexities of the Texas law for you.

 Obtaining a common law marriage in Texas is as simple as meeting a few legal requirements:

 If the spouses in a common law marriage later decide to separate, the process is much the same as any other divorce.
 Texas state laws for divorce apply the same way to common law marriage as traditional marriage, and the divorcing couple will need to negotiate their shared property division, child custody, maintenance agreements, and any other applicable factors.
 However, securing a common law marriage is a good way for married spouses to also maintain financial independence separate from one another.
-Many couples who decide to pursue common law marriage will first sign cohabitation agreements to outline their financial obligations to each other and which property remains under the individual ownership of each spouse.
+Many couples who decide to pursue common law marriage will first sign cohabitation agreements to outline their financial obligations to each other.
+Cohabitation agreements can also indicate what property remains under the individual ownership of each spouse.

 Although common law marriage may sound straightforward, there are still many issues that can arise to complicate the process.
 A common law marriage may also become grounds for contention in a subsequent divorce.
 For example, one spouse may argue that the typical rules for divorce do not apply to common law marriage dissolution.
-If you are considering common law marriage in the Austin, Texas area, or are contemplating a divorce from a common law marriage partner, our firm can help.
+If you are considering common law marriage in Texas, or are contemplating a divorce from a common law marriage partner, our Austin common law marriage lawyers can help.

-Abraham Kant Esquire, of SSJM Family Law, has a strong history of successful cases in Texas and has dedicated his legal practice to family law.
-Contact our firm today to schedule a consultation.
+Abraham Kant Esquire, of SSJM Family Law, has a strong history of successful cases in Texas.
+As an Austin family law attorney, he has dedicated his legal practice to family law.
+Contact our firm today to schedule a consultation with our Austin common law marriage attorney.
 We will work through your case on an individual basis, review your common law marriage situation, and let you know about cohabitation agreements, prenuptial contracts, or divorce options.